juancortr/tadava/DataSampling/script_generation/README.md

 The command used to upload the data to its corresponding elasticsearch index is:

 ´´´
-elasticsearch_loader --es-host http://caoba-access.virtual.uniandes.edu.co:8083 --index sample_XXXXX --type basicdata csv /Users/JCAMILORT/Developer/esexploration/elasticSearchExperiments/enapp/data/scrip_generator/sample_XXXXX.txt
+elasticsearch_loader --es-host hostURL:port --index sample_XXXXX --type basicdata csv path_to_local_file
 ´´´

 ### Test execution